Squirrels of North America

 Other bushy-tailed squirrels include the American red squirrel (Tamiasciurus hudsonicus), which has a very wide distribution, from Alaska across most of Canada to the north-eastern U.S., the Appalachians, and the Rocky Mountains, and Douglas’ squirrel (T. douglasii), which is found in coniferous forests along the Pacific Coast, from south-western British Columbia to the northern half of California.
 Both these species are much smaller than the Sciurus species.

-American red squirrel (Tamiasciurus hudsonicus), feeding on an acorn, Mackworth Island, Maine.
+American red squirrel, feeding on an acorn, Mackworth Island, Maine.
 (Photo copyright © by Kaj Halberg)

-This Douglas’ squirrel (Tamiasciurus douglasii) is feeding on a sugar pine (Pinus lambertiana) cone, which is larger than itself. – Yosemite National Park, California.
+This Douglas’ squirrel is feeding on a cone of sugar pine (Pinus lambertiana), which is larger than itself. – Yosemite National Park, California.
 (Photo copyright © by Kaj Halberg)

-There are two species of North American flying squirrels, the northern (Glaucomys sabrinus) and the southern (G. volans).
+Two species of flying squirrel are found in North America, the northern (Glaucomys sabrinus) and the southern (G. volans).
 Despite their name, flying squirrels cannot really fly, but between their forelegs and hindlegs is a large fold of skin, which, when spread out, assists them in gliding from one tree to another.
 This skin fold contains muscles, making it possible for the squirrel to manoeuvre in the air.
 Despite being fairly common, the two species are rarely observed, as they are strictly nocturnal, spending the daytime hours sleeping in their nest, which is often an abandoned woodpecker hole.
 They do not really hibernate in the winter, but spend long periods being inactive, in order to save energy.
 Often up to 6 animals huddle together to keep warm.

 The remaining species of North American squirrels are mainly ground-dwellers.
 The prairie dogs are already dealt with above.
 31 other species of ground squirrels – formerly all included in the genus Spermophilus, but today split into several genera – are distributed across North America, from Mexico to the Arctic.
 Most species are plain- or bi-coloured, a few with spots or stripes.
 However, the golden-mantled ground squirrel (Callospermophilus lateralis), which lives in the far West, is gorgeously coloured – certainly one of the most beautiful squirrel species in the world.